jengelh/g-manual/OL2013_Setup.rst

 to be a special property to make emsmdb.dll always trigger a network request.

 Changing ``SERVERS`` to the real host name makes mailbox access possible.

+(Later versions of the connector such as from OL2021 do not create the 0x662A001F property at all anymore.)

 Further reading